 I recently read that the Food and Agricultural Organisation of the United Nations (FAO) has officially declared that the year 2013 be recognised as “The International Year of the Quinoa”.
-I’m not sure what that means, but after learning about its health benefits, and experimenting with all the different ways I can include it into what I’m cooking, I declare that quinoa is my new favourite ingredient.
+I’m not exactly sure what that means, but after learning about its health benefits, and experimenting with all the different ways I can include it into what I’m cooking, I declare that quinoa is my new favourite ingredient.

 It can be used on place of grains, so I use it instead of rice, oats, pasta, sometimes flour and now that it’s getting warmer, it’s great to bulk up salads.
 While it’s an excellent substitute, quinoa is not a cereal or grain, but rather the seed of a green, leafy plant in the same food family as spinach, chard and beetroots.